UA-DETRAC: A New Benchmark and Protocol for Multi-Object Detection and Tracking: Evaluation Protocol

-Evaluating MOT methods is a complex issue, the analysis in~\cite{DBLP:conf/cvpr/MilanSR13a} shows that the widely used metrics in the literature~\cite{DBLP:conf/clear/StiefelhagenBBGMS06,DBLP:conf/cvpr/LiHN09}, such as the MOTA, MOTP or IDS scores, do not fully describe how the whole systems perform.
-Furthermore, there are several issues with the associated MOT evaluation protocols.
-Early multi-object tracking studies~\cite{DBLP:conf/eccv/ZamirDS12,DBLP:conf/cvpr/AndriyenkoSR12} use different object detection methods to generate inputs to different object tracking methods.
-It is known that the arbitrary choice of object detection inputs affects the MOT results.
-Most recent MOT evaluation works (\eg,~\cite{DBLP:journals/pami/HuangLN13,DBLP:conf/cvpr/Longyin14,DBLP:journals/corr/Leal-TaixeMRRS15,DBLP:journals/corr/Anton16}) adopt a different protocol that uses the same fixed detection inputs to different object tracking methods, in order to make the MOT evaluation independent from the variations in object detection results.
-It has been shown in~\cite{solera2015_413} that the performance MOT systems cannot be reflected clearly with fixed detection inputs, and multiple synthetic detections generated by controlled noise are used for comparisons.
-However, these synthetically generated detection results do not fully correspond to how detectors perform in real images.
-Furthermore, in~\cite{solera2015_413}, the detections are randomly perturbed independently for each frame, which is different from real detectors that generate correlated detections in consecutive frames.
-In contrast, the \ds protocol considers the detector performance for MOT evaluation.
-By using the three dimension curves of detection (PR) and tracking scores (\eg, MOTA, MOTP, etc.), the \ds protocol can better reflect the behavior of MOT systems, and is more useful for evaluating all components of a MOT system.
+It has been shown recently \citep{DBLP:conf/cvpr/MilanSR13a} that the widely used MOT evaluation metrics including the MOTA, MOTP or IDS scores \citep{DBLP:conf/clear/StiefelhagenBBGMS06,DBLP:conf/cvpr/LiHN09}, do not fully reveal how a MOT system performs.
+Furthermore, there are several issues associated with the MOT evaluation protocols.
+Early studies \citep{DBLP:conf/eccv/ZamirDS12,DBLP:conf/cvpr/AndriyenkoSR12} use different object detection methods for evaluating MOT methods.
+It is well known that detection results affect the performance of MOT methods significantly.
+Most recent evaluation methods (\eg, \citep{DBLP:journals/pami/HuangLN13,DBLP:conf/cvpr/Longyin14,DBLP:journals/corr/Leal-TaixeMRRS15,DBLP:journals/corr/Anton16}) adopt a protocol that uses the same predefined setting of detection results to evaluate MOT methods, in order to make the evaluation independent of variations of detection results.
+It has been shown in \citep{solera2015_413} that the performance of MOT systems cannot be clearly reflected with a predefined setting of detection inputs, and multiple synthetic detections generated by controlled noise are used for comparisons.
+However, these synthetically generated detection results do not fully correspond to how detectors perform in real world scenarios.
+In addition, in \citep{solera2015_413}, the detections are randomly perturbed independently for each frame, which is different from how real detectors operate.
+In contrast, the \ds protocol considers the complete performance of a detector for MOT evaluation.
+Using the three-dimensional curve of detection (PR) and tracking scores (\eg, MOTA and MOTP), the \ds protocol can better reflect the behavior of the whole MOT systems.